 Co-owner, Ballet, Cecchetti

 Patty Weyen Etherton spent her youth singing in around central Illinois.
-The local celebrity she recieved helped her overcome her shyness and cement her passion for the performing arts in the lives of children.
-Never far from the stage, Patty toured professionaly with Lake CIty Band and while living in Nashville she was often found on stage in a Circle Players produciton.
-With a Bachelor of Arts degree in Vocal Music Education from Millikin University, Patty brings with her knowlege enthusiasm and a vast background in musical theater.
+The local celebrity she received helped her overcome her shyness and cement her passion for the performing arts in the lives of children.
+Never far from the stage, Patty toured professionally with Lake City Band and while living in Nashville she was often found on stage in a Circle Players production.
+With a Bachelor of Arts degree in Vocal Music Education from Millikin University, Patty brings with her knowledge enthusiasm and a vast background in musical theater.
 She is passionate about inspiring young singers/actors to fulfill their potential.

 Co-owner, Music, Theater

 Patrice has been dancing since the 4th grade.
 Her first dance class was taken at Southern Elite in Montgomery, Alabama.
 From the first moment Patrice laced up that black jazz shoe, dance has remained a major part of her life.
 Patrice has been trained in ballet, tap, jazz, and hip hop, and still trains around Atlanta.
 Her favorite genres are hip hop and contemporary.
 Patrice is a member of Release Dance Company.
 She has traveled to perform in South Carolina, Florida and North Carolina and looks forward to traveling to many other places.
 She has found a passion in sharing her love of dance with her students and makes a conscious effort to encourage them to follow their dreams no matter what people say to discourage them.
 When asked what dance means to her she responded, “I truly appreciate the arts in all areas of life.
 I believe it is important to utilize the gifts that I’ve been blessed with and I want to encourage people of all ages to do the same.
 To me, dance is an outward expression of an inward emotion.
 There is no activity like it.
 I love expressing my love of life through movement.
 When I dance, I feel joy.”